wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/file-processing.md

 4. Click **Finish**.
 The artifacts will be deployed in the embedded Micro Integrator and the server will start.
 See the startup log in the **Console** tab.

 ### Step 5: Test the use case

+#### Get details of deployed artifacts (Optional)

+Let's use the **CLI Tool** to find information of the artifacts you deployed in the Micro integrator.

+!!!
+Tip
+    Be sure to set up the CLI tool for your work environment as explained in the [first step](#step-1-set-up-the-workspace) of this tutorial.

+1. Open a terminal and execute the following command to start the tool:
+    ```bash
+    mi
+    ```

+2. Log in to the CLI tool.
+Let's use the server administrator user name and password:
+    ```bash
+    mi remote login admin admin
+    ```

+    You will receive the following message: *Login successful for remote: default!*

+3. Execute the following command to find the sequences deployed in the server:
+    ```bash
+    mi sequence show
+    ```

+Similarly, you can get details of other integration artifacts deployed in the server.
+Read more about [using the CLI tool](../../../administer-and-observe/using-the-command-line-interface).

 #### Configure the Micro Integrator